-- This graph displays a comparison of the electricity use from your current billing period to your previous billing period, broken down by Time-of-Use periods.
+- This graph displays a comparison of the electricity use from your current billing period to your previous billing period, broken down by TOU periods.
 This graph allows you to compare your usage behaviour.
-If you're paying Time-of-Use rates, you can sign up to view your electricity usage online.
+If you're paying TOU rates, you can sign up to view your electricity usage online.

 - 12: Important message